Fugashu/imx-docs/docs/main/explanations/deepDiveIntoMinting.md

 3. **Usercallback (beforeTokenTransfer)** - can be overwritten by the user to call a function before a token is transferred
 4. **Update the balance map** - increase the balance of the user by 1 (the amount of minted NFTs)
 5. **Update the owner map** - set the token to be owner by the minting user
-6. **Emit the Transfer event** - events can be looked up in nodes, to verify whether something really occurred on the blockchain.
+6. **Emit the Transfer event** - events can be looked up in nodes, to verify whether something really occured on the blockchain.
 They provide a simple way to communicate to outside services.
 7. **Usercallback (afterTokenTransfer)** - can be overwritten by the user to call a function after   a token is transferred

 ## Mint, Deposit, Withdrawal

 On Immutable assets can be minted on L2 and then be withdrawn to L1, which would be the default and preferred behavior, since it is way cheaper than minting on L1.
 Another option would be to mint the asset on L1 and deposit it to L2.
+An asset minted on L2 can be detected by inspecting the corresponding L1 contract.
+If the contract has a `mintFor` function, which can only be called by the IMX bridge contract, then one can assume that the underlying asset is a L2 minted assset.
+In any other cases it is probably a L1 minted asset.

 ### Minting Layer 1

 Minting on L1 requires an interaction with the L1 smart contract, and the functions as described above are used.
 L1 minted assets can then be deposited to L2 by interacting with the Immutable bridge contract.
 A user-friendly implementation of the bridge can be found [here](https://imxwallet.tools/).
 If assets are minted on L1 they can not be actively minted on L2, only during a deposit.

 ### Minting Immutable Layer 2